whoisdsmith/VAULTSIDIAN/regex-rulesets/BBEdit Regex/Regex generator for text.md

 /^(.*[\r\n]){0,2}.*$/s
 ```

-## I Have Multiple Files That Start with the Same 3 Lines:
+## I Have Multiple Files That Start with the Same 3 Lines

 Date:
 Journal: